DeltDamien/VoodooTechnicalTest/README.md

 4. **Testing Techniques**:
    - Test valid and invalid responses for each endpoint.
-   - Simulate edge cases from "Edge Cases and Mitigation Strategies" section
+   - Simulate edge cases from [Edge Cases and Mitigation Strategies](#edge-cases-and-mitigation-strategies) section

 #### Comments:
 - **Pros**: